Combination feeding: Breast and bottle feeding

 Additionally, expressing between feeds can help to increase your breast milk supply if you want to return to breastfeeding.

-Tips for combination feeding
+Tips for combi feeding

 1. Take it slowly as you and your baby get used to mixed feeding.